UBC-MDS/Workflows_Group_306/doc/Elo_prediction_report.md

 in which the website challenges the readers to “beat the experts” who are using the ELO ranking system and prediction formulas to assign a win probability to each team for each game.

+## ELO Rating System

+ELO rating is a relative ranking system, in which participants gain points by winning/performing better then expected, and have their ranking reduced when they lose/perform worse then expected.
+The system was originally invented by Arpad Elo for the world of chess and has since gained popularity in a few competitive sports as well as online games particularly team games\*.

+Since the system is relative, a change in ones ranking depends not only on their performance, but also on who the opponent was.
+Performing well against an opponent with a higher rating will result in a more significant raise in ranking or a smaller lose if one loses, while performing well against a lower ranked opponent will not raise ones rank significantly but may result in a significant lose of points in case of a poor performance.

 In order to test whether or not the hypothesis that NFL games can be predicted using this ELO system, as presented by FiveThirtyEight we